ARM-software/abi-aa/buildattr64/buildattr64.rst

 implemented by the processor.

-Target-related attributes describe the hardware-related demands a relocatable file will place on an execution environment through being included in an executable file for that environment.
+Target-related attributes describe the hardware-related demands a relocatable object file will place on an execution environment through being included in an executable file for that environment.

 For example, target-related attributes could record whether use of the ``FEAT_MEMTAG`` extension is permitted, and at what architectural